 Statistics from the National Highway Traffic Safety Administration (NHTSA) reveal that motorcyclists are nearly 28 times more likely than automobile occupants to die in collisions.
 Those who are lucky enough to survive these events may be left with painful, debilitating, or disabling injuries.

 Getting the treatment you need to recover from a motorcycle accident involves identifying who was at fault.
-Below, we discuss what you need to know about this process and how the attorneys at Bertoldo, Baker, Carter & Smith can help you pursue maximum compensation.
+Below, we discuss what you need to know about this process and how the attorneys at Bertoldo, Baker, Carter, Smith & Cullen can help you pursue maximum compensation.

 Elements of Negligence and Potentially At-Fault Parties